RHS Level 2 Certificate in the Principles of Horticulture

 The RHS Level 2 Certificate does not require any existing qualifications or experience.
 All you need is an interest in the subject and a willingness to set aside several hours a week for study.
 Overall we are looking for keen, enthusiastic ‘plants people’ of all ages, who would value the opportunity to study at RBGE and will contribute to the programme.

-We do advise that you should have some very basic confidence with computers, as the attended and distance courses both make use of PropaGate Learning, our online learning environment.
+We do advise that you should have some very basic confidence with computers, as the attended and online courses both make use of PropaGate Learning, our online learning environment.
 There is further information on this in the handbook.

 What support will I get with online learning?

 We encourage everyone to make the most of the forums on the course.
 These provide a way for students to talk to one another and to ask questions to fellow students and tutors.
-There is also an email option so you can contact tutors directly.
 Our PropaGate Learning team are always available so if you ever feel you are stuck with technical problem, they can be contacted via the forums or by email.

 What do I need to study online?